ClovisL/pandas-challenge/README.md

-# pandas-challenge
- Pandas homework

-## Report that breaks down different information for a data set of purchases made in a video game
+# Report that breaks down different information for a data set of purchases made in a video game

 ### Player Count